blip2/colonies/setup/readme.md

-# Dots and Boxes Setup Script
+# Colonies Setup Script

-Assumes the dots_and_boxes repository is sitting in /home/dots and the dots user exists to run everything
+Assumes the colonies repository is sitting in /home/pi and the pi user exists to run everything

 Run sudo bash setup.sh to install everything...

-Keys will need to be created manunally for the tunnel to work - run ssh-keygen as user dots
+Keys will need to be created manunally for the tunnel to work - run ssh-keygen as user pi